daxcay/ComfyUI-Nexus/README.md

 <br>

 >[!WARNING]
 >When Opening the Comfyui Workspace for the first time, It will be locked, Login as admin to enable editing.

+>[!WARNING]
+>Move or Disable this ComfyUI-Nexus nodes from the custom nodes folder to return to your Normal ComfyUI

 <br>